tmiddlehurst/node-skeleton/README1.md

 A MEAN web app built to answer the question 'what should film should i watch?'.

 TakeOne is a project written as a test exercise during web development training at Sparta Global.

+TakeOne runs with Node/Express server-side and Angular.js client-side.
+The app uses npm and bower to install dependencies.
-For the full specification see the Spec section.
+For the full specification see the *Spec* section.
+For installation instructions see *Installation*

 ##Spec
 ------